 The value and importance of two identified parents connected to a child’s life cannot be overstated by those that know child development.
-Verifying and establishing parent-child relationships is a priority within the statutes of family law, even when one parent has not stepped up to claim their parentage, their rights to access and emotionally support the child, or their responsibilities to financial support the child.
+Verifying and establishing parent-child relationships is a priority within the statutes of family law, even when one parent has not stepped up to claim their parentage, their rights to access and emotionally support the child, or their responsibilities to financially support the child.

 In addition to emotional support, children need financial support.
-When the parents are not together, deciding and enforcing the split of high costs for education, health care, childcare and much more is a daunting task.
-A well-crafted child support obligation, however, can provide answers to many of the financial questions divorced or separated parents may have, and help avoid conflicts in the future.
+When the parents are not together, deciding and enforcing the split of high costs for education, health care, childcare, and much more is a daunting task.
+A well-crafted child support obligation, however, can provide answers to many of the financial questions divorced or separated parents may have and help avoid conflicts in the future.

 For many unwed parents, before financial support can be awarded, the child’s parentage, or paternity, needs to be verified.
 The implications and accusations that can happen during this process cause many frustrated parents to lose sight of the ultimate goal – doing what is in the child’s best interest.

 The attorneys at Atticus Family Law have extensive experience negotiating paternity and child support cases.
 They know how to separate the emotions from the facts, and they build a customized strategy around each client’s needs and goals.
 If you are dealing with a paternity or child support claim, contact our office to schedule a consultation and discuss your case.

 Child support is the money paid by one parent to another to fund the care and support of their children while in that other parent’s care.
 Child support is paid by the parent who does not have physical custody of the children; if parents share equal custody, some degree of support is paid by the parent with the higher income.